The Founders Story: Farming and Living with Organic Convictions

-Marlin loved interaction with animals his whole life.
+Marlin loved the interaction with animals his whole life.
 He began working with horses at 12, then training them at 14.
 After becoming a licensed contractor and developing his own supply business for log cabins and selling rustic log furniture, he was ready to devote more time to animals.
 He bought three camels from a friend which introduced him to camels, Marlin soon ended up becoming the second person to milk camels in the USA as (Camel Milk Association).
 “My start was based off my love for animals and the lifestyle they give you.
-I know the wisdom of niche markets and knew that’s where I would work in my whole life.
-I’ve drunk all kinds of raw animal milks, like many Amish people.
+I know the wisdom of niche markets and knew that’s where I would work my whole life.
+I’ve drunk all kinds of raw animal milk, like many Amish people.
 It made sense to me that if you’re going to have and train them, you’d milk them too.”

 In addition to drinking camel and goat, cow milk, his own family eats a health-enhanced version of the typical American diet.
 “Steak, potatoes, homemade baked goods, foods from the garden.
 We freeze and can our own fruits, meats, vegetables, all of it.
 Do our own chickens, meat, and eggs, and we have a herd of Highlander cattle.
 The busy family also makes it own applesauce, grape juice, and cider.
 “We don’t buy out of the store as most people do.
 We get paper products, cleaners, non-food items, but also pasta and things we don’t make.
 Our goal is to eat real food and stay away from aspartame and processed foods with coloring and all the junk in it, high fructose corn syrup and things.”